Coronavirus: Cruise ships searching for ports as anti-virus controls widen

 All of them are now back in New Zealand.
 Bloomfield said five of them were well.
 One of the other three, a woman in her 70s, was in North Shore Hospital.

-After finishing the cruise, she had flown back from San Francisco to Auckland on Flight NZ7 (on February 25).
+After finishing the cruise, she had flown back from San Francisco to Auckland on Flight NZ7 on February 25.
 She was admitted to hospital with a respiratory illness and tested for the virus but returned a negative result.

 However, health officials now believe she is a probable case.